JingwenWang95/go-surf/README.md

 ## 2. Dataset

 ### Synthetic Dataset
 We use the synthetic dataset from [NeuralRGB-D](https://github.com/dazinovic/neural-rgbd-surface-reconstruction) which contains 10 synthetic sequences with GT meshes and camera poses.
-You can download it from [here]().
-You can find the original link in NeuralRGB-D's Github repo from [here](https://github.com/dazinovic/neural-rgbd-surface-reconstruction#dataset).
+You can download it from [here](https://www.dropbox.com/s/qehzn4divmtzgp2/neural_rgbd_data.zip?dl=0) (9.5 GB).
+You can also find the original link in NeuralRGB-D's Github repo from [here](https://github.com/dazinovic/neural-rgbd-surface-reconstruction#dataset).

 The data of each scene is organised as follows:
 ```